niccokunzmann/open-web-calendar/docs/host/self.md

 You do not have to host the Open Web Calendar yourself but you can.
 Several options are available.

+Generally, the Open Web Calendar is there to be used without restriction.
+You can use this API to customize the calendar on the fly.

 ## Default Parameters

 The configuration of all calendars is rooted in the [default_specification.yml].